bcgov/aps-infra-platform/documentation/guides/owner-journey.md

 A `namespace` represents a collection of Kong Gateway Services and Routes that are managed independently.

-Create a new namespace.
+Create a new namespace:

-Log in to the [API Services Portal](https://api-gov-bc-ca.test.api.gov.bc.ca) using your IDIR.
+1. Log in to the [API Services Portal](https://api-gov-bc-ca.test.api.gov.bc.ca) as an `API Provider` using your IDIR.

-Click the namespace drop-down menu (top right next to your user name - it may show `No Active Namespace`).
+2. Click the namespace drop-down menu (top right next to your user name - it may show `No Active Namespace`).

-Click `Create New Namespace`.
+3. Click `Create New Namespace`.

-Enter the Namespace name.
+4. Enter the Namespace name.

-Click Create.
+5. Click Create.

 NOTE: The name must be a lowercase alphanumeric string between 5 and 15 characters (RegExp reference: `^[a-z][a-z0-9-]{4,14}$`).